City-of-Helsinki/kukkuu-admin/README.md

 #### Install Kukkuu API locally

 Clone the repository (https://github.com/City-of-Helsinki/kukkuu).
 Follow the instructions for running kukkuu with docker.
-Before running `docker-compose up` set the following settings in kukkuu roots `docker-compose.env.yaml`:
+Before running `docker compose up` set the following settings in kukkuu roots `docker-compose.env.yaml`:

 - DEBUG=1
 - CORS_ORIGIN_ALLOW_ALL=1
 - TOKEN_AUTH_AUTHSERVER_URL=http://tunnistamo-backend:8000/openid
 - APPLY_MIGRATIONS=1
-- CREATE_SUPERUSER=1
 - TOKEN_AUTH_AUTHSERVER_URL=http://tunnistamo-backend:8000/openid
 - MEDIA_ROOT=/app/var/

+If you do not have a super user / admin to administrate the API yet, you can create one with `docker compose run django python manage.py add_admin_user -u admin -p admin -e admin@example.com`.

 To make Kukkuu Admin use the local Kukkuu API set `REACT_APP_API_URI="localhost:8081/graphql"` for example in file `.env.local`.